open-5g/openrangym/_posts/tutorials/2025-02-04-oranslice-tutorial.md

 Go to folder `oai_cn` and follow the readme to deploy OAI core legacy version (v1.5.1) or latest version (develop branch).

 ### Open5GS
-The code of depolying Open5GS core network in docker is given in [Github Repo](https://github.com/wineslab/docker_open5gs/tree/open5gs_slicing).
+The code of depolying Open5GS core network in docker is given in <a href="https://github.com/wineslab/docker_open5gs/tree/open5gs_slicing" target="_blank">GitHub Repo</a>.

 ## 5G RAN Slicing